isRuslan/learn-generators/README.md

 ## Stuck?

 Feedback and criticism is welcome, please log your troubles in [issues](https://github.com/isRuslan/learn-generators/issues).
+Or you can send an anonymous feedback here: <a href="https://docs.google.com/forms/d/1f_9BvE7Z61dRRg1uKslgNJMQ1AmeO_uTExC-QltBbKY" target="_blank">google/form</a>.

 ## Thanks